Paper versus Plastic (and Bioplastic)

 100% recycled, 97% post-consumer waste.
 Creasing for expandability and premium presentation.
 Ideal for shipping textiles.

 100% recycled, 20% post-consumer waste.
-FSC certified 10# paper protects against scuffing and dust.
-Custom tissue paper is available.
+Certified sustainably sourced 10# paper protects against scuffing and dust.

 100% recycled.
 Provides blocking and bracing support within a shipping box and can also be wrapped around products for light protection.